-Status: For the current engagement, Conrad reviewed Chemonics' Task Order requirements and completed Compliance Testing for the audit period.
-Based on Conrad's testing, this issue was not
+Status: For the current engagement, Conrad reviewed Chemonics' Task Order requirements and complete Compliance Testing for the audit period.
+Based on Conrad's testing, this issue was not repeated.
+As such, Conrad concluded that Chemonics has taken adequate corrective action on this finding.